- Elected Officials

 Property Assessment Appeals

-- Tuesday, June 15, 2021: Last day to file an appeal for 2021 real estate property assessment.
+- Thursday, June 15, 2023: Last day to file an appeal for 2023 real estate property assessment.
+The window to file an appeal will open May 1, 2023.
 File an appeal online here.
-If you have already filed an appeal, you can check the current progress of that appeal here.

 DLGF's Property Tax Assessment Appeals Fact Sheet

 How to Decide If You Need to Appeal